J-Palomino/trifecta/SECURITY.md

 ## Overview

-This document outlines the security best practices and guidelines for the TreeTee platform.
+This document outlines the security best practices and guidelines for the DaisyChain platform.
 Following these practices will help ensure your deployment remains secure.

 ## Reporting Security Vulnerabilities